-Section 3.
+Section 2.
 Overtime Payment: All employees shall take holidays on the day of observance unless their work schedule requires otherwise for continuity of services, in which event, they shall be paid at one and one half (1-1/2) times the regular rate for any shift that begins on a holiday, in addition to the regular holiday pay.

-Section 4.
+Section 3.
 Floating Holiday: Each employee shall receive two (2) additional personal holidays to be administered through the vacation plan.
-One personal holiday shall be added to the vacation leave bank in the pay period that includes the first day of October and one personal holiday will be added in the pay period that includes the first day of November of each year.
+One personal holiday shall be added to the vacation leave bank in the pay period that includes the first day of October and one personal holiday shall be added to the vacation leave bank in the pay period that includes the first day of November of each year.
 These days can be used in the same manner as any vacation day earned.

-Section 5.
+Section 4.
 Holiday Pay Eligibility: An employee must be in a pay status the day prior to and the day following a holiday to be eligible for holiday pay.

-Section 6.
+Section 5.
 Pro-Rata Benefits: Regular part-time employees will receive holiday benefits based upon the ratio of hours actually worked (less overtime) to a standard work year.